owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 }
 ```

-That should get you started, but you can also keep reading and I'll walk you through how I created the template.
+That should get you started on creating your own resume, but you can also keep reading and I'll walk you through how I created the template I linked at the beginning!

 ## Template

-You can check out the [code for this website](https://github.com/owengretzinger/personal-website) if you want to see exactly how I created [my resume](/resume), but I used [Next.js](https://nextjs.org/) and my project structure might not make it the easiest to adapt my code to how you want to create your resume.
+You can check out the [code for this website](https://github.com/owengretzinger/personal-website) if you want to see exactly how I created [my resume](/resume), but my project structure and all the code specific to my resume might make it harder to adapt my code for your own purposes.
 So, I've created a template for a static site using React and Tailwind CSS which you can use!
 You can find it on [GitHub](https://github.com/owengretzinger/html-resume-template), or follow along with my explanations here.

 ### Tutorial